How to Get Cast on ‘Saturday Night Live’

 Speaking on the correlation between standup and auditions, comedian and former “SNL” writer-producer John Mulaney told us, “I just did the standup I had, which was more act-out-y.
 You just want to give a sense of yourself.
 The amount of people [cast] who we’ve never used one thing from their audition is numerous.
 Some people would audition with an impression, and it would be on the first show; a lot of times, it’s not.
 They’re just trying to get a sense of you.”

-Current cast member Chris Redd was already a successful standup comedian by the time he got in the door, which he said helped when it came to the auditions and subsequent waiting game.
+Former cast member Chris Redd was already a successful standup comedian by the time he got in the door, which he said helped when it came to the auditions and subsequent waiting game.
 “For me to deal with something that high-pressure, I had to just be like, ‘Yo, I’m gonna go do this audition, and then I have seven more shows to do later,’ ” he said.
 “I was at a point where I’d gotten some gigs, and I’ve lost more than I’ve gotten.
 So nine times out of 10, you’re not gonna get it; so you just do what you can, have fun with it, and then continue to build your career….
 Standup helped me deal with it, helped me deal with the waiting process, for sure.”

 Want to start your comedy career?
 Check out these go-to resources:

-Traditionally, “SNL” talent seekers have asked performers to submit a tape of celebrity impressions and original characters, and asked writer-performers to send a packet of sketches.
+Traditionally, “SNL” talent seekers have asked performers to submit a tape of celebrity impressions and original characters and asked writer-performers to send a packet of sketches.
 Most people who make it onto the show are comedians and performers who established themselves through other outlets and were invited based on their previous work—or because they were recommended by another cast member.

 Pete Davidson has Bill Hader to thank for landing his role on “SNL.”
-“It was after Amy Schumer gave me a part in ‘Trainwreck,’ and I met Bill Hader on set, and we talked and kind of hit it off,” Davidson explained.
+“It was after Amy Schumer gave me a part in ‘Trainwreck,’ and I met Bill Hader on set, and we talked, and kind of hit it off,” Davidson explained.
 “He called me a week later and said, ‘Hey, I recommended you to Lorne Michaels.’
 And I was like, ‘Why?’
 I was just so surprised.
 I didn’t even know that I could audition.
 And the fact that I got it—I just couldn't believe it.”

 Andy Samberg and the Lonely Island crew had been making hilarious videos well before they became integral players on the show.
 But working as writers on the MTV Movie Awards in 2005, which caught the attention of that year’s host and “SNL” alum Jimmy Fallon, was what got them through the Studio 8H door.
+Samberg told Howard Stern that once he found himself in front of Michaels, he integrated a joke about an ’80s jogger into his material thanks to a pair of vintage jogging shorts he had bought at a flea market earlier that day.
+While Samberg now cringes at the thought of said joke, on that day, he made Michaels laugh, clinching his life-changing place among the cast.

 Even in the midst of the pandemic, though adjustments obviously had to be made, the process largely remained the same.
 Punkie Johnson, the first publicly out Black queer cast member in the show’s history, had already made a name for herself in the comedy world.
 She started out taking acting classes in L.A., did standup at the Comedy Store, and appeared on Netflix’s “Space Force” and HBO’s “A Black Lady Sketch Show.”
 Much to her surprise, after moving back home to New Orleans in the middle of lockdown, she got a call to audition for “SNL.”
 She ultimately went through two rounds of taped auditions, rolling out impressions of Whoopi Goldberg, Kerry Washington, and NeNe Leakes.

-“Usually after doing an audition, I forget about it immediately because I don’t want to stress over it,” Johnson told NBC News, reflecting on submitting her second tape.
+“Usually, after doing an audition, I forget about it immediately because I don’t want to stress over it,” Johnson told NBC News, reflecting on submitting her second tape.
 “And I was like, ‘It’s “SNL”—what would they want with me?’ ” After a few weeks without getting feedback, she eventually received a call from Michaels, who said, “We think you’ll be a good addition to the cast.”

-What’s the audition process like for “Saturday Night Live”?
+What’s the audition process like for ‘Saturday Night Live’?

-The talent department brings promising prospects to New York for a rigorous audition process that includes a filmed presentation of their best five minutes of material (impressions, characters, etc.) in front of a small audience that includes Lorne Michaels—who notoriously doesn’t laugh during auditions.
+The talent department brings promising prospects to New York for a rigorous audition process that includes a filmed presentation of their best five minutes of material (impressions, characters, etc.) in front of a small audience that includes Michaels—who notoriously doesn’t laugh during auditions.
 These tryouts are tough and vulnerable, leaving even the best performers feeling uncertain afterward.

-Even after Lorne Michaels called him, Pete Davidson wasn’t sure if he’d landed the gig.
+Even after Michaels called him, Davidson wasn’t sure if he’d landed the gig.
 “I got a call from NBC,” Davidson said during a “Late Night With Seth Meyers” appearance.
 “And it’s Lorne Michaels, and he goes, ‘Hello.’
 And he was like, ‘I don’t know what to do with you, but you got the show.’
 I went home and was like, ‘I think I got “SNL.”
 I think [Lorne] is already mad at me, too.’ ”

 Speaking about his nerve-wracking audition, Will Ferrell told the New York Times, “I did a sketch where I was a guy, alone in my office, who, in between taking calls, would play with cat toys.
 There’s a point where I’m rolling around on the ground, in complete silence, playing with cat toys.
 And I’m thinking, Oh, it’s over.”